rraggl/rraggl/_posts/2016-09-25-A business decision.md

 In short: your business is too valuable for me to trust LinkedIn with your and my data and conversations.

 **Reason No 2:**
-I have always only used it more like a modern-day Rolodex.
-A place where I keep my business contact data.
+I have always only used it more like a modern-day Rolodex: a place where I keep my business contact data.
 And as you did all the work of entering your contact information, I did not have to.
 (I am lazy that way.)
 I now did an export of all my contacts here to an Excel file and have your contact information, so we can be in touch whenever we like, by mail, phone or mail.

 By the way, if you find this creepy that I now got your (often personal) mail address, it's very easy and LinkedIn will say it's a feature and not a bug.
 You just go to your connections and in the lower right corner you will find a small link that says "Export connections" and from there you can easily can get a .csv file with all the data.
 Don't worry, I was responsible in dealing with our business together and I will responsibly handle your data.